Echo3ToEcho7/app-catalog/README.md

 ```
 **NOTE: This task requires gnutar since Darwin tar command is broken**

 **NOTE: This task pushes a version based on your commit hash.
 If you don't commit a local version, you could get collisions in nexus.
-Also, setting the BUILD_NUMER ENV variable sets a prefix which can help avoid collisions and later identify deploys made from your machine.**
+Also, setting the BUILD_NUMBER ENV variable sets a prefix which can help avoid collisions and later identify deploys made from your machine.**

 This task allows you to push a dev version of the `app-catalog` artifact to nexus to reference later.
 The task will give you the nexus artifact ID string.
 The last part is the nexus version.
 You will use this later.